Algal community composition and food web relationships on the Western Antarctic Peninsula

-Effects of ocean acidification (OA) and food quality on the post-recruitment ecology of juvenile Dungeness crabs
+Effects of ocean acidification and food quality on the post-recruitment ecology of juvenile Dungeness crabs

-An Oregon Sea Grant funded project investigating crab behavior, predator-prey sensing, and other responses under OA conditions in the lab.
+An Oregon Sea Grant funded project investigating crab behavior, predator-prey sensing, and the consequences of ocean acidification on juvenile Dungeness crabs.
+What's at stake is the conservation of Oregon's most important commercial fishery.
 In collaboration with co-PI Dr. Julie Schram.
 Photo: Reyn Yoshioka.